wdi-sg/sei-1/project-2/readme.md

 ### Technical Requirements

 * **Have at _least_ 2 models** (or more, if they make sense) - ideally a user model and one that represents the main functional idea for your app
-* **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, and DELETE
 * **Utilize a data store (i.e. PostgreSQL) to create a database** and interact with your data
 * **Run a Node.js / Express.js server** from the command line
 * **Respond to at least one HTTP GET and POST** request